 I want to be used well for God’s Kingdom, but what if, by my fear of delegation, I stunt other people’s development or slow down ministry?

-This week is a week to rethink and revamp.
+Take time to rethink and revamp.